IRNAS/vitaprint-calibration/Backlash_Calibration/PART 1 - Latency Determination.md

 ### Procedure

-1. Download the data_processing.py file
+1. Download the file for data processing (VITAPRINT_latency_data_processing.py)
-2. Copy the .txt file with your acquired data into the same folder
+2. Copy the .txt file with your acquired data into the same folder as the data processing file.
-3. Open the data_processin.py file in your Python environment and read the head of the file.
+3. Open the VITAPRINT_latency_data_processing.py file in your Python environment and read the head of the file.
-4. Change the file name in the code as it is suggested in the header
+4. 4.
+Follow the instructions in the code header
 5. Run the code
 6. the Latency values should appear in your python command prompt as the programme output